 While some people wait for their fate to interfere and make things happen, others make their fate submit to their dreams.
-Fariha Rashed, CEO of Ink Magazine and Pitch Media Inc. is one such example which shows that we can choose what we want to be.
-With a diverse educational background including Masters in Mass Communication from Kinnaird College and Bachelors, from Pakistan Institute of Fashion Design (PIFD), Fariha has found her passion in fashion journalism and Public Relations.
+Fariha Rashed, CEO of Ink Magazine and Pitch Media Inc. is one such example that shows that we can choose what we want to be.
+With a diverse educational background including Masters in Mass Communication from Kinnaird College and Bachelors, from the Pakistan Institute of Fashion Design (PIFD), Fariha has found her passion in fashion journalism and Public Relations.

 Ms. Rashed started Ink Magazine in 2008, which is a quarterly entertainment magazine and is available as both a print and online publication.
 As a freelance writer, Fariha has over the years written on a diverse array of topics, ranging from theater, fashion, advertising to social issues which drove her towards starting an entertainment publication.
 She feels that under the umbrella of entertainment, there is a lot of room for diversity of topics and content.

-While talking to MORE, she described that entertainment is not just about fashion; it’s the culture, music, theater and much more and she strives to include all of these components in her magazine.
+While talking to MORE, she described that entertainment is not just about fashion; it’s the culture, music, theater, and much more and she strives to include all of these components in her magazine.
 Through Ink, Fariha also tries to highlight the different achievements of people not just of Pakistan, but of South Asia.

 Talking about the challenges she faced in her entrepreneurial ventures, Fariha revealed that starting a magazine tested her as an entrepreneur because while starting Ink she was a one women army.
-She has never done such thing before in her life and starting a magazine from scratch required her to do a lot of research and seek help from her friends who knew how to run a publication.
+She has never done such a thing before in her life and starting a magazine from scratch required her to do a lot of research and seek help from her friends who knew how to run a publication.
 Initiating the primary processes like registration, building a team, collaborating with the right printers and distributors were some basic challenges that she felt defined the direction for Ink.
 As for Pitch Media, a PR consultancy company, Fariha due to her experience in advertising and communications felt quite at ease.

 Print media in Pakistan is facing a tough time right now

 Fariha believes that print media in Pakistan is facing a tough time right now.
-Due to the fast-paced lives of people, they don’t have much time to grab a copy and read through the pages of a magazine in leisure and thus they prefer doing much of their reading on their electronic devices such as smartphones, computers or tablets etc. She doesn’t think that all is lost for the print magazines as with social media and digital presence she thinks both of these mediums can go hand in hand.
+Due to the fast-paced lives of people, they don’t have much time to grab a copy and read through the pages of a magazine in leisure and thus they prefer doing much of their reading on their electronic devices such as smartphones, computers or tablets, etc. She doesn’t think that all is lost for print magazines as with social media and digital presence she thinks both of these mediums can go hand in hand.

-Looking at the current dynamics of publication industry, Fariha is planning to focus on creating a strong digital presence through her Ink’s online publication.
-She feels that only sticking to the print media would limit the audience that has evolved with time and go through life with much faster stride than before.
-Fariha describes that by default with online and print media working side by side, they would be able to reach towards a much broader audience but the content on the digital medium will be aligned with the philosophy that they have developed over the years for Ink magazine.
+Looking at the current dynamics of the publication industry, Fariha is planning to focus on creating a strong digital presence through her Ink’s online publication.
+She feels that only sticking to the print media would limit the audience that has evolved with time and go through life with a much faster stride than before.
+Fariha describes that by default with online and print media working side by side, they would be able to reach a much broader audience but the content on the digital medium will be aligned with the philosophy that they have developed over the years for Ink magazine.